Developer Guide

 6. Create a pull request on Github.

-7. Once your pull request is approved, it will be merged into the develop branch.
+8. Once your pull request is approved and all required checks pass, it will be merged into the develop branch.
+If the pull request is squash merged, use the pull request title as the squash commit message.

 Documentation